-When the student has passed all the subjects and has completed all the academic, administrative and economic requirements of the Iberoamerican University Foundation and of the University, the student will receive the diploma issued by the chosen University with the sponsorship of the Iberoamerican University Foundation (FUNIBER).
+When the student has passed all the subjects and has completed all the academic, administrative and economic requirements of the Iberoamerican University Foundation and of the University, the student will receive the diploma issued by the chosen University.
 The diploma’s name may vary according to the legislation of each country and to the regulations of each university or the issuing entity.

 MDETel consists of 18 subjects, a Case Study and Resolution, and a Master’s Degree Final Project.
 Each subject is designed to know and understand the fundamental aspects of business strategy, human resources management, the necessary technologies and their associated applications.
 The aim is to achieve a global vision of businesses when Telecommunications networks and services are involved and that are considered a strategic resource.

 The MDET consists of 82 credits distributed as follows: 67 credits, and 15 credits corresponding to the Scientific Research Methodology and the development of the Master’s Degree Final Project.

 - Since it is an on-line course, it does not have a specific starting date, so that the student can register at any time, provided that there is enough place.

 - The maximum time available to complete this program is 24 months.
 In this period of time, the student must have passed all the assessment tasks of all subjects, and must have passed the Final Project.